mlehotay/ier/IER/IER-diagnostics.md

 * behavioral tests
 * quantitative or comparative measures

-These expectations come from scientific practice, engineering culture, and governance systems that assume: **epistemic access precedes ethical obligation**.
+These expectations are deeply rooted in scientific practice and governance frameworks that assume:

+> **epistemic access precedes ethical obligation**

-IER explicitly violates this expectation.
+IER explicitly violates this assumption.

 ---

-### **1.2 Why IER Attracts Diagnostic Pressure**
+### **1.2 Why IER Invites Diagnostic Pressure**

 IER uses language that appears operational: